NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 Mini-Split Heat Pump
 ~~~~~~~~~~~~~~~~~~~~

-Each mini-split heat pump is entered as an ``/HPXML/Building/BuildingDetails/Systems/HVAC/HVACPlant/HeatPump``.
+Each mini-split heat pump is entered as a ``/HPXML/Building/BuildingDetails/Systems/HVAC/HVACPlant/HeatPump``.
 Each ``HeatPump`` is expected to represent a single outdoor unit, whether connected to one indoor head or multiple indoor heads.

   ================================================================  ========  ========  ========================  ========  ==============  ==============================================